History of Kombucha - part 2

 "“Well, perhaps.
 Anyway, Sergei Nikitich Maslennikov had an idea.
 Mightn’t it be that same chaga that had cured the Russian peasants of cancer for centuries without their even knowing it?"

-And the conversation about Chaga continues further, on next pages.
+And the conversation about Chaga continues further, on the next pages.

 (One note here.
 Chaga is traditionally consumed as a tea.
-So it's a mushroom tea, but a real mushroom & not "Kombucha mushroom").
+So it's a mushroom tea, but a real mushroom and not a "Kombucha mushroom").

 I have not read the whole book in a while, but as far as I remember, Kombucha was not mentioned there.
 It seems that what we have here, is yet another case of mushroom confusion, just like in the previously mentioned Reishi mushroom case (see part I).

-First one was the creation of an alternative medicine doctor Ferdinand Stock (that one changed at one point into Carpe Diem brand) & the other one is of Beutelsbacher Kombucha.
+The first one, was the creation of an alternative medicine doctor Ferdinand Stock (that one changed, at one point, into Carpe Diem brand).

-Some of those things, especially the research part, is mentioned in Hannah Crum's book (10*) on pages 342 & 343, also by Iwan Nieumywakin in his "Grzyb herbaciany" book (11*) on pages 6 & 7 and finally by Alick & Mari Bartholomew in their "Kombucha Tea for Your Health & Healing" on pages 9-11 (12*)
+Some of those things, especially the research part, is mentioned in Hannah Crum's book (8*), and by Iwan Nieumywakin, in his "Grzyb herbaciany" book (9*), and finally by Alick and Mari Bartholomew, in their "Kombucha Tea for Your Health and Healing".
+(10*)

 The process of Kombucha home brewing continued in many countries, as Kombucha was considered to be a form of folk medicine, especially in the hard years after the WWII.